Confirm4Crit/Blog/content/resume.md

 - Development and support of Vendavo Compliance and Pricing application, primarily through Vendavo Scripting Language and Vendavo Query Language (VSL/VQL).
 - Development of ETL jobs using DataStage to import/export data from Vendavo to various sources, alongside batch processing for business logic using PL/SQL.
 - Well versed in Waterfall and Agile development cycles, business and SLA requirements.
-- Received Innovation award in Q3 2016 for design,development, and customer response of Vendavo Rebate enhancements
+- Received Innovation award in Q3 2016 for design, development, and customer response of Vendavo Rebate enhancements.

 **Key Brand Entertainment - Software Developer 1 - Fort Lauderdale, FL**

 May 2015 - Sept 2015

-- Development of RDLC, ASP.NET, JS and C# WCF services.
+- Development of RDLC, ASP.NET, JS, unit tests and C# WCF services.
 - Experience in MSSQL development, stored procs and table amendments.
-- Unit testing and agile feedback,JIRA and TFS

 **SKILLS AND QUALIFICATIONS**